View Sportsbooks, Odds and Promotions available in your state.

 The biggest and smallest players in the league are most likely to suffer injuries.
 Point guards, who are much smaller than the giants they go up against, are most likely to be knocked to the ground on drives to the basket and can suffer injuries related to contact and collision.

 Big men are carrying the most weight and also spend most of their time near the basket, where collisions are commonplace and they need to jump and land on every rebounding attempt, also putting their hands and fingers at risk.
-There’s a reason Zion Williamson and Joel Embiid keep popping up in our injury lists—because they’re big men, who are at the highest risk of injury.

 Where to Find the Official NBA Injury Report